ioccc-src/winner/next/guidelines.md

-Sometime after the initial announcement, and once the review by the winners has been completed, the winning source will be posted to the IOCCC web site:
+Sometime after the initial announcement, and once the review by the winners has been completed, the winning source will be posted to the IOCCC website:

 ```
     https://www.ioccc.org/years.html